ChanHyeok-Choi/unist-gym-people/README.md

 ## Part 3 : Achieve more than 90% of branch coverage with your unit tests

 ### Feature 1 : Real-Time User Viewer
-   On the result of `mvn jacoco:report`, there are some branches in
+   On the result of `mvn jacoco:report`, there are some branches in realTime Package.
+1. testgenerateUserModel() & testgenerateUsernumModel()
+   * verify that `user` & `usernum` model work well with getter & setter functions.
+2. testUserService() & testUsernumService()
+   * verify that overall functions in [UserServiceImpl.java](src/main/java/com/unistgympeople/realTime/service/UserServiceImpl.java) & [UsernumServiceImpl.java](src/main/java/com/unistgympeople/realTime/service/UsernumServiceImpl.java) work well,
+   includes save(), getUser(), getUserById(), ... etc.
+3. testUserController()
+   * verify that overall functions in [UserController.java](src/main/java/com/unistgympeople/realTime/controller/UserController.java) works well, includes saveUser(), getUserCount(), getAllUsernum(), ... etc.

 ### Feature 2 : Real-Time Chat Service
    On the result of `mvn jacoco:report`, there's only one branch in ChatRoom Package.